janwiemers/up/README.md

 [![Build](https://github.com/janwiemers/up/workflows/CI/badge.svg)](https://github.com/janwiemers/up/actions)

 Provides a super simplistic uptime monitor, no fancy stuff just barebones up across various different protocols.
 Its aim is to be setup easily and operated without effort.
+`up` starts a go routine for every monitor defined in the `config.yaml`.
+This ensures that even if one monitor crashes the other will survive.

+When a monitor fails `up` will retry it the amount of times defined in `MAX_RETRY`.
+If it fails the defined amount of times it will mark the specific monitor as `degraded`.

 ## TODOs